sourcegraph/handbook/content/departments/engineering/teams/content-platform/index.md

     - [Docsite](https://github.com/sourcegraph/docsite/issues/new) for application level
   - Note: After issues are created, they must be added to the [Content Platform Work project](https://github.com/orgs/sourcegraph/projects/227/views/1) to be prioritized
 - Anyone can request help from the Content Platform team according to [this process](#requests)
-  - Issues are then [triaged](#triaging-incoming-requests) and added to the proper repo in Github (and to the [Content Platform Work project](https://github.com/orgs/sourcegraph/projects/227/views/1))
+  - Issues are then [triaged](#triaging-incoming-requests) and added to the proper repo in GitHub (and to the [Content Platform Work project](https://github.com/orgs/sourcegraph/projects/227/views/1))
 - Anyone can [create an issue directly in the project](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue#creating-an-issue-from-a-project-board-note)

 ### Prioritizing Issues